Like anything in life, it takes years of practice to be ‘good at travelling’.

 Alternatively, you could sign up with Revolut – it’s similar to WISE.
 The truth is, they’re both awesome!

 Revolut helps you get more from your money.
 Leave the ‘old school’ banks behind (and their huge fees) and sign up for an account with Revolut.
-Request money from friends and family around the world, and they can pay with a tap using Apple or Google Pay.
-No fees.
+Request money from friends and family worldwide, and they can pay with a tap using Apple or Google Pay.
+There are no fees.

 These guys ARE the future of banking.
 Get A$15 cash reward when you sign up here.

-Make a bunch of photocopies of your passport page and keep them in a few different spots in your large backpack/suitcase and your smaller daypack.
+Make several photocopies of your passport page and keep them in different spots in your large backpack/suitcase and your smaller daypack.

 We’d recommend you keep a few copies of your insurance policy and for travel in some countries, your yellow fever certificate too.